Parent Guide to Choosing Fidget Toys for Self-Regulation

 How Fidgets Support Self-Regulation

-The science behind fidgets is fascinating—these simple tools can have profound effects on how our brains function:
+The science behind fidgets is truly fascinating—these simple tools can have profound effects on how our brains function:

 • Sensory input: Fidgets provide organized, predictable sensory feedback